The Attractive Malta ‘Highly Qualified Persons Scheme (HQPS)’ – Enjoys an Extension

 • The HQPS has been extended for five years.

-No changes to the scheme will now be made until 31st of December 2025.
-Some variations to the scheme might potentially be made to HQPS, for relevant employment in Malta that commences between 31st of December 2026 and 31st of December 2030.
+No changes to the scheme will now be made until 31 December 2025.
+Some variations to the scheme might potentially be made to HQPS, for relevant employment in Malta that commences between 31 December 2026 and 31 December 2030.

 • Individuals enjoying HQPS now have two different extension options, depending on their nationality: five years for EEA and Swiss nationals, and four years for third-countries nationals.